philthinker/philthinker.github.io/_posts/2019-8-2-APolicyUpdateStrategyinModel-freePolicySearchExpectation-Maximization.md

 ﻿---
 layout: post
 title: "A Policy Update Strategy in Model-free Policy Search_ Expectation-Maximization"       # Title of the post
-description: A Policy Update Strategy in Model-free Policy Search_ Expectation-Maximization       # Description of the post, used for Facebook Opengraph & Twitter
+description: Policy Update Strategy, Expectation-Maximization       # Description of the post, used for Facebook Opengraph & Twitter
 headline: Policy Update Strategy in EM Style      # Will appear in bold letters on top of the post
 modified: 2019-8-2                 # Date
 category: Reinforcement Learning
 tags: [EM]
-image: fox.jpg
+image:
 comments: true
 mathjax: true
 ---